Moderate or quit drinking from home for Kansas residents

 Through the Workit Health app, you will be able to join online recovery groups and work through therapeutic courses.
 As naltrexone is considered an effective treatment for alcohol use disorder with or without behavioral health support, coaching is not required.
 1:1 counseling sessions may be available as an add-on to the treatment program.

-“Lisa, my co-founder and I, founded Workit after meeting in the recovery community.
-We were tired of seeing friends fall through the cracks of traditional systems of care.
+“I co-founded Workit after my own experiences in the recovery community.
+I was tired of seeing friends fall through the cracks of traditional systems of care.
 Workit Health brings expert support for alcohol directly to Kansans' phones.”

 Frequently asked questions